-2. Advantages of engaging a contingent workforce include lower long term costs, increased business capability to respond to surges and lulls in demand, more immediate access to specialist expertise, and reduced need for staff training and development.
+2. Advantages of engaging a contingent workforce include lower long-term costs, increased business capability to respond to surges and lulls in demand, more immediate access to specialist expertise, and reduced need for staff training and development.

-4. Compliance with local laws and tax regimes is essential when hiring contingent workforce overseas.
+4. Compliance with local laws and tax regimes is essential when hiring a contingent workforce overseas.
 Misclassification of employees can result in fines and legal difficulties.
 Expert guidance is advised before hiring.

 With non-traditional employment modes growing as a proportion of the total workforce and increasing corporate spending in this area, the contingent workforce merits greater strategic consideration by senior executives.
 In tandem full integration with strategic workforce planning and HR policies is required in order to maximize benefits and mitigate risks.

 ‘Contingent workforce’ is a broad umbrella term often used to describe a labor pool made up of people in various employment categories who may be engaged by companies for a fixed period, type of work, or set project only.
 Modern businesses increasingly have both a contingent workforce and permanent staff on indefinite contracts, and experience the advantages and disadvantages of both models.

 The picture of the contingent workforce isn’t clear-cut.
 Depending on the business sector, country of operation and individual situation, contingent workers might fall into a range of overlapping categories.
 Other companies can also be part of the contingent workforce when providing an outsourced service.
 For example:

 What are the benefits of a contingent workforce?

 The principal benefit of a contingent workforce is all-round flexibility for employers, which then flows into a range of more specific benefits.